A gunshot wound is caused when a bullet or other projectile is shot into or through the body. Gunshot wounds can cause serious injury, including:

 You may have bullet pieces that remain in your body.
 Often these cannot be removed without causing more damage.
-Scar tissue will form around these remaining pieces and they should not cause lasting symptoms.
+Scar tissue will form around these remaining pieces, which may cause ongoing pain or other discomfort.

 - Keep the dressing and area around it clean and dry.

 - Take any antibiotics or pain relievers as directed.
 Gunshot wounds can get infected because material and debris can get pulled into the wound with the bullet.